 - It is the only REAL ‘water resistance tester’.

 - This instrument uses an electronic bridge system to measure the principle of Capacitance Reactance in pico and nano Farad capacitance ranges from 10-12 and 10-9 Farad respectively.
 The smaller the quantity of neutral silver, the lower the Farad measurement.
 More neutral silver and thus a greater concentration in ppm or mg/l, the greater the reactance.
-If high enough measurements, readings will be in the nano Farad range.
+If high enough measurements, readings will be in the high nano Farad range.

 - The accuracy of the bridge operation will determine the accuracy of the concentration.
 Note!
 Few instruments are able to accurately determine concentration in the parts per million (ppm) and generally a Mass Spectrophotometer is used.
-However it has its shortcomings as well
+However it has its short comings as well

 Note!
 Water generally contains a mixture of ionic (charged matter) and a combination of uncharged inorganic and organic matter that, if in sufficient quantity, will cause obstruction to light scattering (turbidity).
 This can be quantified by sensitive electro-optical means.
 Enhancing this methodology with linear cross polarization will enable a distinction to be made between materials in the water with a refractive index at visible wavelengths, i.e. between 700 and 400nm and material that does not.
 Silver has the highest reflectivity of all metals and only absorbs visible light at 420nm, Violet coloured spectral light.
 It works this way: when both the polarizer and analyser are in phase, light scattering is picked-up from all matter down to nano metre sizes.
-However when the controlling polarising filter is turned 90 degrees, the scatter from the silver remains visible.
+However when the controlling polarising filter is turned 90 degrees, only the scatter of light from the silver remains visible.
 The other matter’s scatter will simply disappear from sight.

 - The instrument also serves as an indicator of turbidity in the water.
 The higher the turbidity, the higher the contamination level.
-It is recommended to test the all water prior to nano silver production.
+It is recommended to test all water water prior to nano silver production.

 - The instrument also uses it photosensitive properties to determine levels of silver concentration.
 It will not be accurate but levels in production can be compared.